 Just lately I have encountered several folks here in the UK who have visited Seattle either for business or pleasure and mentioned how much they enjoyed the city’s awesome craft beer scene.
 And after almost every conversation I have been left thinking, if only they had read my Seattle blog before going, then their experience could have been enhanced…

 I can say this because between 2008 and 2013 I visited (and blogged about) every brewery in Seattle and King County; plus the majority in neighboring Pierce, Kitsap and Snohomish counties too.
-Since then a handful of small breweries have opened and only one has closed, and the brewery taprooms and brewpubs I rated the best remain intact – in fact some are now better than ever.
+Since then many new breweries have opened and very few have closed, and the brewery taprooms and brewpubs I rated the best remain intact – in fact some are now better than ever.

 So, in the spirit of helping my fellow man, or as is increasingly the case, lovely craft beer-drinking ladies, here is my guide to the best brewery taprooms and brewpubs of Seattle, USA…